 These Chocolate Zucchini Muffins are perfect if you are looking for a hidden veggies snack your kids will love.
-The Veggie Packed Muffins are a delicious yet healthy sweet treat that both kids and adults will love!
+The low sugar, Veggie Packed Muffins are a delicious yet healthy sweet treat that both kids and adults will love!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.